 We consider it extremely important to discuss in detail the design, timing and expected outcome of the studies with stakeholders before beginning our practical work.
 As part of the professional work, we should regularly consult with the relevant surveyors, archaeologists and anthropologists, and through these consultations our goal should be to implement joint, interdisciplinary work.

-DNA samples are taken by us following ever-evolving procedures with minimal disruption to biological findings.
+DNA samples are taken by us using evolving procedures to minimize disruption to biological findings.
 We store the intermediate DNA products of the work leading to the results, and our data becomes freely available after publication.
 At the same time, we aim to distribute our results as broadly as possible and communicate them in such a way as to prevent their possible misinterpretation and misuse.

-The results of archaeogenetics must play an important role in understanding our past.
-However, they cannot serve as a basis for the exclusion of certain groups or the ideological (power or territorial acquisition) policies of other groups.
+The results of archaeogenetics must play an important role in understanding the past.
+However, they cannot serve as a basis for excluding certain groups or for advancing ideological policies, such as power or territorial acquisition, of other groups.

-Full translations of the article have been made in 24 languages (and also in Hungarian among them) to ensure its accessibility to people around the world who might have stakes in ancient DNA research in their regions.
+The article has been fully translated into 24 languages, including Hungarian, to ensure accessibility to people worldwide who may have interests in ancient DNA research in their regions.

 To whom correspondence should be addressed in the AIG RCH: Anna Szécsényi-Nagy (), in the IA RCH and RGK DAI: Eszter Bánffy (; )